The deadline to apply for the Hudnut Scholarship in Public Leadership is March 1. To apply for this or any scholarship, visit this link.

 That work was part of an internship through the Hudnut Scholarship in Public Leadership—a scholarship awarded to an O’Neill IUPUI undergraduate student, with preference given to a student majoring in Policy Studies, Civic Leadership, or Sustainable Management and Policy.
 Recipients must show a history of affecting change in the community before they can begin their internship with the city of Indianapolis.

-Miller certainly fits that bill, having served as president of the Black Student Union and Junior Sexuality Alliance in high school.
-Even an internship with Americorps in Marion County makes an appearance on a lengthy list of accomplishments.
+Miller certainly fits that bill, having completed an Americorps service term in Marion County along with other accomplishments.
 During that time, Miller worked at a low-income sexual health clinic that provided testing for both sexually transmitted infections and COVID-19.
 In 2020, Miller volunteered locally with Meals on Wheels in Indianapolis, packing 2,000 meals each week to feed people in need.

 “I knew I wanted to make an impact in this world, and I want to do that as my career,” Miller says.
 “If you are able to balance your passion for service outside the classroom and your academics inside the classroom, the Hudnut Scholarship would be a good way to bring those together.”